Recommended by 68 users

 If you are someone who doesn’t know how to use GitHub, then this blog is for you.
 Github is a web-based platform used for version control.
+Git simplifies the process of working with other people and makes it easy to collaborate on projects.
+Team members can work on files and easily merge their changes in with the master branch of the project.
+Git & GitHub skill has slowly made its way from preferred skills to must have skills in multiple job roles.
 In this blog, I will take you through the various functions and capabilities of GitHub.

 In this “how to use Github” blog, you will learn: